Blacktown Hospital: Services

 It operates a 24-hour emergency department and a full Intensive Care Unit and CCU.
 It also has 24-hour medical imaging and pathology services on site.

 The hospital is a teaching hospital of the Western Sydney University's Blacktown/Mount Druitt Clinical School.
-Other affiliated universities include the University of Wollongong, University of Technology Sydney, Notre Dame University, Australian Catholic University and University of Sydney.
+Other affiliated universities include the University of Wollongong, University of Technology Sydney, University of Notre Dame Australia, Australian Catholic University and University of Sydney.